fazo96/telecommander/README.md

 Waht's missing for version _0.1.0_ (__Almost done!__):

-- View when was the last time someone logged in
 - Download latest messages on session start and show unreads

 What's missing (for future versions up to 1.0)